Karel Janeček

-Karel Janeček (born 26 July 1973) is a Czech mathematician, entrepreneur, anti-corruption campaigner, creator of the D21 – Janeček method voting system and the online game Prezident 21.
+Karel Janeček (born 26 July 1973) is a Czech mathematician, entrepreneur and philanthropist.
+He co-founded the financial company RSJ for algorithmic trading.
+He later became active in anti-corruption initiatives, philanthropy and electoral reform.

+In 2011, Janeček co-founded the Anti-Corruption Endowment (Nadační fond proti korupci, NFPK), which supported whistleblowers and projects exposing corruption in public administration.
+He also developed the D21 – Janeček method, an alternative voting system.

 Early life and education

 Janeček was born in Plzeň.
 He graduated from the Faculty of Mathematics and Physics of Charles University in Prague in the field of probability and mathematical statistics.
 He is an MBA in finance graduate of Bradley University, Peoria, Illinois, US, and a PhD graduate in the field of mathematical finance of Carnegie Mellon University in Pittsburgh, Pennsylvania, US.

 Academia

 From 2007 to 2013, Janeček lectured at the Faculty of Mathematics and Physics of Charles University in Prague.
 He specializes in optimal control in mathematical finance.

 Janeček has authored and co-authored several research articles in scientific journals in the area of applied stochastic calculus, where his work has numerous citations, such as "Optimal investment with high-watermark performance fee," SIAM Journal on Control and Optimization, 2012; "Futures trading with transaction costs," Illinois Journal of Mathematics, 2010; "Asymptotic analysis for optimal investment and consumption with transaction costs," Finance and Stochastics, 2004; and others.